ysn2233/kafka-prompt/README.md

 The execuatable binary is located as ./bin/kaprompt

 ## Feature
+Provide auto-comppletion for kafka console commands and their optional arguments.

+### Built-on existing kafka-client
 The auto-completion of kafka client command is predefined so make sure those client executable(eg. kafka-topic, kafka-console-consumer) have alreadly in your PATH.
 Kafka-prompt also supports any command ends with ".sh".

 ### Memorize servers